kyma-project/kyma/docs/04-operation-guides/operations/01-install-kyma.md

 ### Provision and install

 You can either use an out-of-the-box k3d cluster or choose any other cluster provider.
-To quickly provision a k3d cluster run:
+To quickly provision a k3d cluster, run:

   ```bash
   kyma provision k3s